techiescamp/kubernetes-learning-path/README.md

 Learn to Setup Kuberntes Cluster
 =================

-As DevOps engineers, gaining a thorough understanding of each component and cluster configuration is crucial to work in production environemnts.
+As DevOps engineers, gaining a thorough understanding of each component and cluster configuration is crucial to work in production environments.
 Though there are various methods for deploying a Kubernetes cluster, it is advisable to learn how to set up multi-node clusters from scratch.
 This allows you to gain knowledge on concepts such as High Availability, Scaling, and Networking, and simulates a real-world project.

 Additionally, mastering the configuration of multi-node clusters can be beneficial for interviews and building confidence in your abilities.
 The following are recommended ways to establish a Kubernetes cluster.